Delaware COVID: Colonial School District announces it's going all-virtual

-The move comes after multiple individuals at several district buildings test positive for COVID-19.
+The move comes after multiple individuals at several district buildings tested positive for COVID-19.

 "Today we learned that multiple individuals across several buildings associated with the Colonial School District tested positive for COVID-19.
 These are in addition to the cases that were already announced on Friday.
 We are working hard to collaborate with the Division of Public Health (DPH) to identify and contact anyone who may have had close contact with these individuals," the district said in a statement.